Kregsen/Kregsen/README.md

 - ❤️ I'm passionate about sports, especially rowing 🚣.

 Experience:
+- Worked as Junior Developer at Finanz Contábil, an accounting office;
 - I worked at DORA (Dental Oral Rehabilitation Approach) as an intern.
-It is a startup for dental medics;
+It is a startup for dentists;
 - I work now at Tech Mahindra as Help Desk Techninician.